-The Funds may enter into options contracts for either hedging or non-hedging purposes where such activity is consistent with their investment objectives and as permitted by the Canadian securities regulatory authorities.
+The Funds may enter into options contracts for either hedging or non-hedging purposes where such activity is consistent with their investment objectives and as permitted by the Canadian securities regulatory authorities

 Premiums paid for purchased call and put options are included in derivative assets and subsequently measured at fair value on the Statements of Financial Position.
 When a purchased option expires, the Fund will realize a loss in the amount of the cost of the option.
 For a closing transaction, the Fund will realize a gain or loss depending on whether the proceeds are greater or less than the premium paid at the time of purchase.
+When a purchased call option is exercised, the cost of the security purchased is increased by the premium paid at the time of purchase.